 Facilities, Programs & Activities

-The mission of the Jaffrey Civic Center provides a community center for artistic, educational and civic endeavors.
-The building and grounds of the Civic Center for a wide variety of programs, activities, and events throughout the year.
+The mission of the Jaffrey Civic Center is to provids a venue for artistic, educational and cultural endeavors.
+The goal of the Center is to contribute to the cultural enrichment and enlightenment of the community.
+The building and grounds of the Civic Center are available for a wide variety of programs, activities, and events throughout the year.

 The Second Floor Cunningham Gallery

 The second floor holds the Cunningham Gallery where exhibits are shown throughout the year, as well as a large studio used for classes and programs.

 In the basement the Jaffrey Historical Society has display rooms featuring collections of a variety of antique tools, shop and tavern signs, furniture, account books, letters and other manuscript material.

 During the summer months the expansive lawn makes a perfect site for outdoor arts and crafts shows along with a variety of performances.